What Are Centrifugal Pumps

 3. Not suitable for high-viscosity fluids: Centrifugal pumps are not well-suited for pumping high-viscosity fluids, as the increased fluid resistance can significantly reduce the pump’s efficiency and performance.

-4. Cavitation risk: Centrifugal pumps are susceptible to cavitation, which occurs when the fluid’s pressure drops below its vapor pressure, leading to the formation of vapor bubbles that can damage the pump.
+4. cavitation risk: Centrifugal pumps are susceptible to cavitation, which occurs when the fluid’s pressure drops below its vapor pressure, leading to the formation of vapor bubbles that can damage the pump.

 Centrifugal Pump 1